gammapy/gammapy/docs/credit.rst

 * Christoph Deil (MPIK Heidelberg) started gammapy in 2013 and is maintaining it.
 * Contributions by Axel Donath (MPIK Heidelberg):
-    - Some code committed by Christoph Deil (e.g. functionality in `gammapy.image.utils`) are actually code written by Axel for his bachelor and master's thesis.
+    - Some code committed by Christoph Deil (e.g. functionality in `gammapy.image`) are actually code written by Axel for his bachelor and master's thesis.
     - Various image analysis and simulation functionality.
 * Contributions by Ellis Owen (MPIK Heidelberg):